- Scheduled tasks launch

 Configure the auto-monitoring

-Each time a scheduled task is launched by Schedule Server, this feature checks if the external reference of the Scheduled task is listed in the configuration file.
+Each time a scheduled task is launched by the Schedule Server, this feature checks if the external reference of the Scheduled task is listed in the configuration file

-The configuration file is reloaded every 2mn if needed.
+The configuration file is checked and reloaded every 2mn if modified

 Configuration file is :

-If the file does not exists, use the template :
+If the file does not exist, use the template:

-or if the template does not exists, create the file with this content :
+or if the template does not exist, create the file with this content :

 // You can comment